 The value of support throughout the customer lifecycle

-As a product vendor, we’re sometimes asked the question: “If you have such great quality, why do you need to have a support organization?”
+For every product Axis manufactures, we ensure that quality is built in from the earliest stages.
+This gives us the confidence to offer a five-year warranty to cover defects in design, workmanship, and material.
+Despite this, we’re sometimes asked the question: “If you have such great quality, why do you need to have a support organization?”
 While this sounds logical, the question shows a lack of understanding of the role of the support organization in a modern technology company.

 Support throughout the lifecycle

 Customers contact support long before the purchase and installation of the product, to ask questions that help them make the right choice of vendor and product – questions that perhaps would be better suited to a pre-sales organization.
 For example: “Which product should I choose for this specific application?”
 “What’s the difference between product A and product B?”
 “What is the benefit of this technology?”

 In addition, during operation of the system, many support questions relate to issues outside those related to quality.
 Examples would include: “How should I best upgrade my system?”
 “I want to add more products, how do I make sure they will work with the existing ones?”
 “Is there a newer version of this product coming that I should be aware of?”

 This demands that the modern support person needs to be skilled not only in fixing product-related issues, but also to have a good knowledge of the product portfolio, customer challenges, typical application areas, etc. Even more importantly, the support person needs to know exactly whom to hand over the question to at the right time; whether a sales engineer, product specialist, or sales representative.